Picovoice/eagle/binding/nodejs/README.md

 `EagleProfiler` is responsible for processing and enrolling PCM audio data, with the valid audio sample rate determined by `eagleProfiler.sampleRate`.
 The audio data must be 16-bit linearly-encoded and single-channel.

-When passing samples to `eagleProfiler.enroll`, the number of samples must be `eagleProfiler.frameLength`.
-The percentage value returned from this process indicates the progress of enrollment.
+When passing samples to `eagleProfiler.enroll`, the number of samples must be equal to `eagleProfiler.frameLength`.
+The percentage value obtained from this process indicates the progress of enrollment.

 ```typescript
 const { EnrollProgress } = require("@picovoice/eagle-node");